By Mike Kocsis | 10 minutes read | Last updated: September 29, 2025 Categories: Testosterone

 Suppose you are experiencing low testosterone symptoms, so you decide to have a total testosterone test.
 When the test results come out, you discover that your total testosterone levels are normal.
 Still, you experience low testosterone symptoms – so what can be causing this issue?

-There is a possibility that these symptoms are due to the low free testosterone.
-Studies show that total testosterone deficiency is not the only cause behind these symptoms.
-You can experience them even if your total testosterone is normal, but you have low free testosterone levels.
+Studies show that total testosterone deficiency is not the only cause behind low T symptoms.
+You can experience these signs even if your total testosterone is normal but free testosterone is low.
 Therefore, it is important to have your free testosterone levels checked too.

-Sometimes, health care providers may also check only the total testosterone level and ignore the levels of free testosterone.
+Sometimes, health care providers may only check the total testosterone level and ignore the levels of free testosterone.
 This can lead to misdiagnosis.
-If you experience low testosterone symptoms, then talk to your doctor about total and free testosterone tests to get his suggestions.

 How to increase free testosterone?

 - Regular exercise can help you elevate testosterone levels.
-High-intensity and weight lifting exercises are considered more effective.
+High-intensity and weight-lifting exercises are considered more effective.

 - Try to reduce regular stress levels.